We refer to the skin surrounding them, not the eyes themselves in this condition. The skin around the eyes is the most fragile and thin of our bodies.

-The sebaceous glands in the eyelids can also become infected and block.
+The sebaceous glands in the eyelids can also become infected and blocked.
 This can cause an infection under your eyelids.
 An untreated eye infection can cause permanent eye damage and loss of vision.

 Scars under the eyelids can scratch the delicate surface of the eye.
-It can also cause ulcers on the cornea, which is the transparent and protective outer layer of your eye.
+It can also cause ulcers on the cornea, your eye’s transparent and protective outer layer.

 Having swollen eyes can be very uncomfortable, painful, and unsightly.
 Unfortunately, this condition can not always be prevented, but you can take steps to reduce the risk of inflammation.

 Make sure you wash your face regularly.
 This includes removing your eyes and facial makeup before going to bed.
 Do not touch your eyes with dirty hands, and do not rub your eyelids with itching.